 The AGM will include discussion of the financial statements of the previous year, which must have been approved by the company and submitted to the SUNAT.
 Minutes must be properly recorded from the AGM.

-Circulation of those minutes is a prerequisite of financial regulatory compliance in Peru, usually via a board of directors meeting.
+Circulation of those minutes is a prerequisite of legal regulatory compliance in Peru, usually via a board of directors meeting.

-Updating the corporate books, which include the minutes from AGMs and the shareholder registry, among other details, must be done to adhere to financial regulatory compliance in Peru.
+Updating the corporate books, which include the minutes from AGMs and the shareholder registry, among other details, must be done to adhere to legal regulatory compliance in Peru.

-Biz Latin Hub can assist you with financial regulatory compliance in Peru
+Biz Latin Hub can assist you with legal regulatory compliance in Peru

 At Biz Latin Hub, we have the people and expertise to be able to assist you with financial regulatory compliance in Peru.
 Our comprehensive portfolio of professional solutions includes company formation, accounting & taxation, legal services, visa processing, and hiring & PEO, and we offer tailored packages of integrated back-office services to suit every need.

 As well as Peru, we have teams in 15 other markets around Latin America and the Caribbean, and trusted partners who extend our coverage to almost every corner of the region, and we specialize in multi-jurisdiction market entry.